Weather The Storm

-Living with a mental health condition can have a great impact on your life and of those around you.
-As well as experiencing long term and overwhelming feelings of sadness, hopelessness and lethargy, symptoms also include physical effects such as pain, appetite change and sleep problems.
-A mental health condition isn’t just a storm in a teacup so how can you look after yourself come rain or shine?
+Living in such an uncertain time can have a great impact on your life and of those around you.
+As well as experiencing anxiety and low mood, symptoms you might also experience include physical effects such as pain, appetite change and sleep problems.
+The global situation isn’t just a storm in a teacup so how can you look after yourself come rain or shine?
 Read our tips to help you weather the storm:

 Don’t Forget Your Umbrella!

 There are some things you just can’t change: if it rains, there is nothing you can do.
 But you can make a difference to how you cope.
 You can take an umbrella out with you.
 You can button up your rain coat.
 You can pull on your wellies.
-You don’t have to face the stormy weather without waterproofs, just like you don’t have to cope with a mental health condition without support.
-This might be in the form of a peer support group, advice from your GP or medication.
-It can also be a close friend or family member.
+You don’t have to face the stormy weather without waterproofs, just like you don’t have to cope with this situation without support.
+This might be in the form of talking to a friend or family member; a peer support group; or advice from organisations available to support you with your wellbeing and mental health.
 Building your support network in what ever combination works for you as an individual can give you the shelter you need from the storm and make a vital difference.

 Shower Yourself with Self-Care